QWE123665/cICA/README.md

 Data avaliability:
 We upload the mouse protein data from the paper 'Self-organizing feature maps identify proteins critical to learning in a mouse model of down syndrome'.
-For other datasets, due to the large size, we provide links to download them.
+For other datasets, due to the large size, we provide links to download them and we upload the processed foreground and background datasets.